snkashis/billypedia/README.md

 #### TODO 9 Build a Table using jQuery

 Tables are designed for tabular data, and not layout!.
 For **TODO 8**, you want to build a table using jQuery to list Billy's rider.
+A rider is all the things a musicians needs to perform, sometimes including smarties with the blue ones removed!

 Below is an example of a function that uses jQuery to build a HTML table, based on some people data.
 Your job is do to something similar with Billy's rider data.

 ```javascript
 var createTable = function(people){